 We first need to clear up a common misconception: that probiotics have to colonize your gut and alter the composition of your microbiome to be effective.
 That’s not true:

 What scientists do know is that, as transient microbes, probiotics travel through your colon, interacting with your immune cells, gut cells, dietary nutrients, and existing bacteria to, directly and indirectly, deliver benefits.
 Some enhance the gene expressions involved in tight junction signaling, which help protect against intestinal permeability—this means a tight gut barrier.
-Others trigger neurotransmitters that stimulate muscle contractions for increased motility—think, better, more regular poops.
-Yet other bacteria produce byproducts like short-chain fatty acids, which have been extensively shown to be beneficial for metabolic and gut immune health.
+Others trigger neurotransmitters that stimulate muscle contractions for increased motility—think easy, regular poops.
+Yet other bacteria produce byproducts like short-chain fatty acids, which have been shown—extensively—to be beneficial for metabolic and gut immune health.

 My friend offered me some probiotic nuts the other day.
 What’s the deal with that?